IronicResearch/descent/README.md

 Hence LCDBIOS was used by default Descent releases instead of StereoGraphics’ own SVRDOS32 driver.
-LCDBIOS was later licensed to StereoGraphics for porting into the SVRDOS32 driver, and also recompiled for DOS/4G as a replacement called SIMBIOS.
-(LCDBIOS.EXE must be copied from the Destination Saturn CD.)
+LCDBIOS was later licensed to StereoGraphics for porting into their SVRDOS32 driver, and also recompiled for DOS/4G as a replacement called SIMBIOS.
+(LCDBIOS.EXE is located on the Destination Saturn CD.)

-SIMBIOS has the advantage of pre-emptively loading DOS/4G instead of DOS/4GW in order to fully handle interrupts in both protected mode and real mode to minimize unnecessary switching with external drivers.
+SIMBIOS has the advantage of pre-emptively loading DOS/4G instead of DOS/4GW in order to fully handle interrupts in both protected mode and real mode to improve responsiveness with external drivers.
-SIMBIOS.EXE was available separately, and located in SIMBIOS.ZIP directory.
+(SIMBIOS.EXE was available separately from CD, and located in SIMBIOS.ZIP.)

 SVRDOS32 has the advantage of loading as a driver in the same process space as the calling app (Descent) instead of running as a parent process shell.